ethereum/EIPs/EIPS/ecopts.md

 Field elements and scalars are encoded as 32 byte big-endian numbers.
 Curve points are encoded as two field elements `(x, y)`, where the point at infinity is encoded as `(0, 0)`.

+Tuples of objects are encoded as their concatenation.

-For both precompiled contracts, if the input is shorter than expected, it is padded with zeros at the end.
+For both precompiled contracts, if the input is shorter than expected, it is assumed to be virtually padded with zeros at the end (i.e. compatible with the semantics of the `CALLDATALOAD` opcode).

 The length of the returned data is always as specified (i.e. it is not "unpadded").